mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 Casra chimed in, "That box is a transmitter.
 You speak into the box and it modulates-... it puts your voice onto the air for all who are listening."

-Kipnu was confused.
-"How?"
-He asked, "I mean we learned electricity in medical, but...
-I thought you needed wires for that."

-"I was confused at first too, but it works.
-Imagine that we live at different sides of an unclimbable wall.
-We can't see or hear each other, but I know you exist, and you know I exist.
-We could talk by throwing rocks with messages carved in them.
-But what might be easier is if we set a time to talk, and you put your ear to the rock while I knocked on it with a hammer from the other side."

-"Ok, I think I follow."

-"Now imagine if you wanted to tell a hundred people something.
-Would you rather throw a hundred rocks, or tell them all to listen to the wall?"

-"Ok yea... but how is that a metaphor for these invisible voices?"

-"All the universe.
-The air, the trees, the ground.
-They're all permeated by this invisible wall.
-If someone knocks, you need only put your ear to it."

-"Ahh, I see," Kipnu said, only half understanding.

 "Come over here, Kipnu," Casra said.
 Thi took the listener from Kipnu and held it up to the light from the bluekelp.